madlabman/terra-fcd-rest-client/README.md

 1. Choose the desired version folder
 2. Make changes to the specification
 3. Install [go-swagger](https://github.com/go-swagger/go-swagger)
+4. Remove the `client` and `models` folders from the version folder
-4. Run the generate script:
+5. Run the generate script:
 ```
 make generate
 ```